mrmichaelgallen/Project/readme.md

 #### Running
 * Build a database of my events
 * Build a webscrapper that pulls running stats from websites and load to database
+* Social sharing app that allows users to text voice cheers to runners

 #### Other ideas
 * [ORRC Database](https://github.com/mrmichaelgallen/Projects-in-Progress/tree/master/ORRC_Database)